rstockm/mastowall/README.md

 - **Including Replies:** By default, replies are excluded from the wall.
 However, this behavior can be changed by setting includeReplies to true in the `config.json` file.

+- **Media Overlay (Lightbox):** Clicking any image or video opens a large overlay above the wall.
+Close via the X button or ESC.

+- **Multi-image Carousel:** Posts with multiple images render as a Bootstrap carousel (2s interval) with indicators, so viewers can see there is more than one image.

+- **Stable Height & Letterboxing:** Carousel height locks to the first image.
+Subsequent slides use `object-fit: contain` with black background, ensuring no cropping and preventing masonry jumps.

 ## Technology Stack

 Mastowall is built using the following technologies: